 Data for crosscutting indicators flows from a variety of sources, reflecting the nonstandard and intersecting nature of the metrics themselves.
 Indicators collected from in-country activities and logistics systems, such as innovations implemented, people trained, product loss (in-country), and molecular instrument functionality, are uploaded to DevResults from the field offices.

 Product loss while in storage at RDCs or while in transit to countries is collected through the Continual Improvement Incident Tracker.
 Qualitative descriptions of other innovations, global advocacy engagements, and supply chain policies and strategies are collected in narrative form from experts and leaders across the project.
-Finally, metrics related to GHSC-PSM's data transmission to the GHSC program's Business Intelligence and Analytics (BI&A) platform are calculated by the GHSC-BI&A contractor and shared with GHSC-PSM quarterly.

-U.S. PRESIDENT'S MALARIA INITIATIVE INDICATORS
+U.S. President's Malaria Initiative indicators